Conserving Black Modernism Grant Program: Guidelines & Eligibility

 - 501(c)(3), and other (federally designated) nonprofit organizations: A broad range of 501(c)(3) organizations are eligible to apply, including state and local preservation organizations, churches, accredited private colleges or universities, historic sites, museums, historical societies, and genealogical associations.

-Grants from the AACHAF’s Conserving Black Modernism program may be used to fund up to 100% of the proposed project.
-While matching funds are not required for this program, projects that leverage additional investments are strongly preferred.
+African American Cultural Heritage Action Fund grants for Conserving Black Modernism may be used to fund up to 100% of the proposed project.
+While matching funds are not required, projects that leverage additional investments are strongly preferred.

 Ineligible Activities and Expenses